 Income figures are intended as a guide only.

-Working hours for practitioners vary depending on the client and the nature of the sport.
+Working hours for practitioners vary depending on the client and the nature of the sport or exercise psychology role.
 Although you would generally work office hours, evening or weekend work may also be required to fit in with training and sports competitions.

 What to expect